The Complete Guide to Channagiri Trek

 Channagiri, towards the northwest of the Nandi Hills chain, is a less-frequented trail in Chikkaballapura.
 Locally, it is better known as Channakeshava Betta.
 It is the source of the North Pinakini River and has an Omkareshwara Temple at the top.
 But there is more to this hill than its famous landmarks.
 It’s a great day trek.

 The trail takes you through a surprising variety over two quick hours.
-What starts off through wild shrubbery and occasional eucalyptus and tamarind trees, enters dense deciduous forests, big boulder sections and reaches a pinnacle with a stunning 360 degree view of the plains and hills around.
+What starts through wild shrubbery and occasional eucalyptus and tamarind trees, enters dense deciduous forests, and big boulder sections and reaches a pinnacle with a stunning 360-degree view of the plains and hills around.